ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 * Summary
 * Signed up members
 * confirmed attended members
+* public/private - does it appear in list view?
 ### Meetings?
-Not that different from events... revist this
+Not that different from events... revist this.
+Only logged in users can let people sign into meetings.
 ### User
 A user is someone who actually has an account on the website, which they can use to add/edit events, etc